BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/Maya_to_glTF.md

 ![glTF AiStandardSurface hypershade base color and alpha maps split](/img/exporters/Maya_to_glTF/Hypershade_BaseColorAlpha_Split.jpg)

-The material _Opacity_ is binded to the file texture _Out Transparency_.
+The material _Opacity_ is bound to the file texture _Out Transparency_.

 In glTF format, a single texture is used to describe both parameters.
 The exporter automatically combines them together: